jnovembre/BSD-QBio/README.md

-# BSD-QBio9
+# BSD-QBio

-Repository for the ninth edition of the University of Chicago's *BSD Quantitative Biology Bootcamp.*
+Repository for the University of Chicago's
+*BSD Quantitative Biology Bootcamp.*

 ## Instructors